caewok/fvtt-token-cover/README.md

 # Alternative Token Visibility

-This module optionally replaces Foundry's default method of measuring visibility of tokens with a more precise, but (at times) more computationally expensive, method.
+This module provides options to modify Foundry's default methods for measuring visibility range and line-of-sight between tokens.
+Some options are more performant, while others trade some performance for a more precise method of computing visibility.

 As of v0.2.0, this module also optionally assists with cover calculations in a (mostly) system-agnostic manner.
 Various cover measurement options are provided.
 A macro is also provided to allow any user to calculate cover from one or more selected tokens to one or more targeted tokens.
 (Import from the Macro compendium.)